 At the game, who scores for them, but Neale.
 The atmosphere is horrible.
 So many emotions.
 A couple of odd things I remember at the game.
 Two old guys in front of me, criticising the Aberdeen players during the warm up, they never stopped moaning.
 There was a lot of noise, unfortunately all my ears could hear was those two.
 As if it was the only channel my ears could pick up.

 I also remember the photographers after half time.
 Something very new then happened.
 There were far more photographers back then for a game like that.
 Print media was bigger, and no digital photography.
 It was one nil them at half time, almost all the photographers went behind the Aberdeen goal for the second half.
 We won 2-1.
+The photographers were behind the wrong goal.

 The tackle.
 I had a good view.
 For the first and last time at a football match, I turned my head away instinctively.
 As a football supporter, you’ve no idea how bad someone is hurt, the only instinct, hope Simmie isn’t sent off.
 The two old guys in front of me, then come into their own.
 ‘Didnae look like a foul to me’.
 No word of a lie.